ocramz/ocramz.github.io/_posts/2017-11-30-growing-software-architecture.markdown

 MonadHttp, MonadIO and typeclass "lifting"
 ----------------------------------------

-In the second code snippet above we see that the HTTP response is returned by some computation of type `m`, which is constrained to being an instance of `MonadHttp` :
+In the second code snippet above we see that the HTTP response is returned by some computation of type `m`, which is constrained to being an instance of `MonadHttp`.
+Let's see what GHCi knows about `MonadHttp` :

 {% highlight haskell %}
 > :i MonadHttp